-Below is a list of the guided walks I’m currently offering – all are around two hours long, all begin and end near a tube station, and all are suitable for groups of up to 25 people.
+Below is a list of the guided walks I’m currently offering.
+All are around two hours long, all begin and end near a tube station, and all are suitable for groups of up to 25 people.
 I don’t have a regular schedule of walks, but I’m always happy to arrange one for you or your group – drop me a line at richard [at] richardbarnettwriter [dot] com.